Flying to New Zealand has never been easier, with more one stop services than ever before

 Before you travel, be sure to check if you need a visa to visit New Zealand.

 Once your flights are booked, you might like to have a look at accommodation, transport and things to do while you’re here.
-You can add these items to Your Wishlist, and download them to your mobile with our Essential New Zealand mobile app.

 How long does it take to get to New Zealand?